Teletherapy for PennsylvaniaSee all therapists in Pennsylvania

 Learn more about how to find a therapist.

 Is online therapy a good option?

-Therapy conducted online or over the phone can be just as effective as in-person therapy, as long as there is a strong alliance between the client and the therapist.
+Therapy conducted online can be just as effective as in-person therapy, as long as there is a strong alliance between the client and the therapist.
 To find a therapist who provides telehealth services to clients in your area, click “Online Therapy” on the directory homepage and search by your city or town or your zip code.

 What’s the difference between a psychologist, a therapist, and a counselor?

 Therapists, psychologists, and counselors are all licensed mental health professionals.
 In the US, psychologists have earned a doctoral degree.
 The terms “therapist” and “counselor” are used somewhat interchangeably, but generally therapists offer longer-term, mental health care, while counselors offer shorter-term care that may focus on one domain, such as marriage, career, or academic challenges.

 What type of therapist is right for me?

 Clients should consider factors such as insurance coverage and their primary reason(s) for seeking therapy to determine the type of professional best suited to their needs.
 Someone struggling with mental health challenges such as depression or anxiety, for example, may wish to seek out a clinical psychologist or therapist, while someone navigating career obstacles or marital upheaval may benefit from seeing a counselor who can offer short-term, targeted support.

 Is everyone in the Psychology Today Therapy Directory a licensed therapist?